Mattianna/mattianna.github.io/_jewelry/Turquoise_Faceted_Wood_Necklace.md

 {% include gallery %}

 Made with alternating cylindrical turquoise pieces and faceted wooden pieces this necklace is simple and elegant.
+The small silver discs give it just a pop of excitement.